mobolic/facebook-sdk/docs/install.rst

 Installation
 ============

-The SDK currently supports Python 2.7 and Python 3.4-3.7.
+The SDK currently supports Python 3.5+.
 The `requests`_ package is required.

 We recommend using `pip`_ and `virtualenv`_ to install the SDK.
 Please note that the SDK's Python package is called **facebook-sdk**.